 And what you might not know is that Nauryz is considered one of the oldest festivals on earth – it having been celebrated for potentially over 5000 years.
 For Kazakhs in Mongolia, the Nauryz Festival is now a holiday of spring, work and unity that has naturally become a part of the modern life, preserving the old traditions.

-Why not learn more about the range of Mongolia festivals or join us on March 13th for our Altai and Eagles small group experience where we celebrate Nauryz with the Kazakh families we work with in western Mongolia.
+Why not learn more about the range of Mongolia festivals or join us on our March 13th Mongolia small group tour where we celebrate Nauryz with the Kazakh families we work in long-term local community partnership with in western Mongolia.
 We look forward to celebrating with you.

 Jess @ Eternal Landscapes